 NATO Statement in the UN Security Council on conflict-related sexual and gender-based violence

-There can be no protection without participation, because, at its root sexual violence is a gendered issue.
+There can be no protection without participation.

 NATO responds to sexual violence as a part of its comprehensive approach and holistic framework.
 Under the auspices of the NATO Policy and Action Plan on Women, Peace and Security, we highlight that a response is needed within the wider framework of Women, Peace and Security.
 The development of the military guidelines to prevent and respond to conflict-related sexual and gender based violence has given us base from which to work and serve as a practical tool for commanders to address and respond to CRSV.

 But we also recognise that efforts must be coordinated with other international organisations and civil society.

 For this reason we have established a Civil Society Advisory Panel to garner the views of women not only from within our borders, but also, and more importantly, the views of women from the crisis areas, to help steer our work.
 Women simply must be visible in voicing mechanisms for protection.

 Earlier this year, NATO joined forces with the UN Special Envoy Ms. Angelina Jolie to advance the issue of conflict-related sexual and gender-based violence by mainstreaming efforts through all our core tasks and functions and bringing light to what has often been hidden.
 We believe that NATO has an opportunity to be a leading protector of women’s rights, drawing on the strengths and capabilities of its nations, and working with its more than forty partner countries.

 In NATO we tackle protection through a holistic approach to address the wider issues that affect women in conflict and post conflict.
 We equally focus on the importance of protecting women and girls from violence and the criticality of supporting and enhancing women’s participation.